Orbis Terrarum is a unique fantasy role-playing game set in a richly detailed world shaped by sword, sorcery, history and evolution. Read more

 5 backers All gone!

-ADVENTURER: (Approx $95 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create a character and back story with us that will be featured as a sample character in the book.Estimated delivery:Add £15 to ship outside the UK
+ADVENTURER: (Approx $95 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create a character and back story with us that will be featured as a sample character in the book.Estimated delivery:Ships anywhere in the world

 RETAIL SOFTCOVER: You will receive four softcover copies of the core rule book for your store.
 Plus two A2 Posters, one featuring the front cover artwork and one featuring the world map.
-Your company name and website address will be bold listed as a patron in the book.Estimated delivery:Ships within the UK only
+Your company name and website address will be bold listed as a patron in the book.Estimated delivery:Only ships to: United Kingdom

-MAGI: (Approx $160 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create with us either; a unique geomancy rune, along with the name and back-story of the geomancer who created it, or a new daemon, including powers and background 'ecology'.Estimated delivery:Add £15 to ship outside the UK
+MAGI: (Approx $160 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create with us either; a unique geomancy rune, along with the name and back-story of the geomancer who created it, or a new daemon, including powers and background 'ecology'.Estimated delivery:Ships anywhere in the world

 1 backer All gone!

-EXEMPLAR: (Approx $320 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create a character and back story with us that will be featured as the step by step example of character generation in chapter 2 in the book.Estimated delivery:Add £15 to ship outside the UK
+EXEMPLAR: (Approx $320 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create a character and back story with us that will be featured as the step by step example of character generation in chapter 2 in the book.Estimated delivery:Ships anywhere in the world

 1 backer All gone!

-MUSE: (Approx $320 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create and name a character with us that will be illustrated by Oliver Cuthbertson and featured as the lead-in to the sample NPC section.Estimated delivery:Add £15 to ship outside the UK
+MUSE: (Approx $320 US) You will receive all the rewards of the SOFTCOVER option, plus you will get to create and name a character with us that will be illustrated by Oliver Cuthbertson and featured as the lead-in to the sample NPC section.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)